quil-lang/quil/rfcs/analog/proposal.md

 The `FENCE` instruction provides a means of synchronization of all frames involving a set of qubits.
-In particular, it guarantees that all instructions involving any of the fenced qubits preceding the `FENCE` are completed before any instructions involving the fenced qubits which follow the `FENCE`
+In particular, it guarantees that all instructions involving any of the fenced qubits preceding the `FENCE` are completed before any instructions involving the fenced qubits which follow the `FENCE`.
+If `FENCE` has no arguments, then it applies to all qubits on the device.

 #### Frame Mutations